Takachiho Gorge from Osaka: Real Travel Time, Best Route & Better Options

 If you already know you will base yourself in Kyushu, the next decision is whether to arrange Takachiho yourself or join a guided day tour.

-Feature DIY (Public Transit or Self-Drive) Guided Tour (from Fukuoka)
+Feature DIY Public Transit or Self-Drive Guided Tour from Fukuoka

 Best Base Kumamoto, Takachiho, or a Kyushu road trip Fukuoka

-Good for Mount Aso Pairing Yes, especially by car Often yes, depending on the tour
+Good for Mount Aso Pairing Yes, especially by car Often yes, depending on the tour itinerary

 Best For Travelers who want control over timing Travelers who want the simplest logistics